 Digitize work instructions to boost productivity

 Paper-based work instructions are considered as obsolete and require revision because they are less susceptible to support productivity.
 Their accessibility is impractical and they only offer limited possibilities in terms of understanding unlike the new digital tools which multiply different formats.
+Therefore, how to create work instructions efficiently?

 It is much more practical for an operator to read work instructions and collect field-data by viewing a visual and interactive document via software than a lot of instructions written on paper.
 This visualization is particularly helpful for complex procedures and for those which the slightest mistake, due to a wrong understanding, can have serious consequences and constraints for industrial production.